UBC-Solar/sunlink/README.md

 ## Screenshots

-Here are some screenshots of real data gathered from Daybreak using the telemetry system:
+Here are some screenshots of real data gathered from Daybreak using Sunlink:

 ![Battery state](/images/battery_state.png)